manojo/functadelic/README.md

     use one, create an `Opt` trait for your `Ops` which mixes the relevant `Opt` traits. `Fat` optimizations should not be mixed in with the classical `Opt` traits, but used independently.
+  * If I use a certain feature (ex Option) in my current trait, I mix it in explicitly, even if some other trait I'm using has it already.
+Serves for documentation purposes.
+Of course, for really trivial stuff it's not necessary to do so.